yboulaamane/cdd-toolbox/README.md

 - [DEEPScreen](https://github.com/cansyl/DEEPScreen) - A Python-based tool for virtual screening studies with deep convolutional neural networks using compound images.
 - [GraphINVENT](https://github.com/MolecularAI/GraphINVENT) - A Python-based platform deployed by the MolecularAI group at AstraZeneca, for molecular design based on graph generation models.
 It employs graph neural networks to generate molecular graphs with desired properties.

+## Retrosynthesis prediction

+- [Spaya AI-powered retrosynthesis platform](https://spaya.ai/app/search) - An AI-powered platform for retrosynthetic analysis.
+It assists chemists in designing synthetic routes for target compounds.
+- [AiZynthFinder](https://github.com/MolecularAI/aizynthfinder) - A tool based on Monte Carlo tree search, designed for retrosynthetic planning in organic chemistry.
+It aids chemists in generating synthetic routes by exploring reaction databases and proposing viable retrosynthetic steps.
+- [ASKCOS](https://askcos.mit.edu/) -  An AI-driven platform developed for computer-assisted organic synthesis planning.
+Utilizing machine learning algorithms, ASKCOS assists chemists in predicting viable reaction pathways and proposing synthetic routes for target molecules.
+- [IBM RoboRXN](https://rxn.res.ibm.com/rxn/robo-rxn/welcome) - An AI-driven platform for automated reaction prediction and planning.
+Using advanced machine learning models, it enables researchers to predict the outcomes of chemical reactions and design synthetic routes for desired products.

 ## Miscellaneous tools

 - [OPSIN: Open Parser for Systematic IUPAC nomenclature](https://opsin.ch.cam.ac.uk) - Useful for converting chemical names into structured representations.